swisstopo/swissgeol-boreholes-dataextraction/README.md

     `conda activate boreholes-dev`

-2. **Run the main script**
+2. **Run the extraction script**

     The main script for the extraction pipeline is located at `src/stratigraphy/main.py`.
+A cli command is created to run this script.
-Run this script to start the extraction process.

-    This script will source all PDFs from the `data/Benchmark` directory and create PNG files in the `data/Benchmark/extract` directory.
+    Run `boreholes-extract-materials` to run the main extraction script.
+With the default options, the command will source all PDFs from the `data/Benchmark` directory and create PNG files in the `data/Benchmark/extract` directory.

+    Use `boreholes-extract-materials --help` to see all options for the extraction script.

 3. **Check the results**